-In the nineteen-thirties, the Club was involved with plantings and their maintenance at the Rye Library.
+In the 1930's, the Club was involved with plantings and their maintenance at the Rye Library.

 In 1944, the LGCR donated complete furnishings for a trained nurse's room, at the Rye Branch, Westchester County Chapter of the American Red Cross, for the care of wounded servicemen.

-In the nineteen-sixties, the LGCR made donations to the Restoration Fund of the Rye Historical Society for trees to be planted along Purchase Street.
-In 1968, the stone watering trough which originally stood by the police booth on the Boston Post Road was resurrected from the dump at Disbrow Park and placed at the Rockridge traffic triangle and filled with seasonal flowers.
-In the early nineteen-nineties, roses and other perennials were added.
+In the 1960's, the LGCR made donations to the Restoration Fund of the Rye Historical Society for trees to be planted along Purchase Street.
+In 1968, the stone watering trough which originally stood by the police booth on the Boston Post Road was resurrected from the dump at Disbrow Park and placed at the Rockridge traffic triangle, and filled with seasonal flowers.
+In the early 1990's, roses and other perennials were added.
 LGCR members continue to maintain the plantings.
 In September 2004, LGCR member, Mrs. Robert Horne, implemented a new, club-approved landscape plan which provides color both winter and summer.

 Some of the LCGR's most recent civic projects include helping to plant and install an educational herb garden at the historic Knapp House funded by a generous bequest from the estate of Kay Donahue.
 In April 1992, the Club had its first Daffodil Show at The Osborn, chaired by Mrs. John McCullock and Mrs. Carl Berntsen.
 This event has continued to be held over many years to the delight of the residents there.
 Both the flower boxes and the garden at the Rye Post Office also are maintained by the Little Garden Club of Rye.